DeveloppeurPascal/Delphi-Learning-Resources/CONTRIBUTING.md

 * "book" : for online or not books websites
 * "community" : forums and websites where users help each others
 * "usergroup" : users groups in real world (clubs and others)
+* "job" : websites available to find job offers or freelance job targeting this technology (listing générics job site has no totaly interest)
+* "blog" : links to RSS agregators and (maintained / live) blogs about this technology

 If you see an other topic to use, please submit an issue or open a discussion.